unfortunate-code/pytorch_mpiigaze_demo/README.md

   --no-screen           If specified, the video is not displayed on screen, and saved to the output
                         directory.
   --debug
+  --left                For stereo cameras, this parameter can be used to capture only the left feed.
+  --right               For stereo cameras, this parameter can be used to capture only the right feed.
 ```

 While processing an image or video, press the following keys on the window